MDSLKTR/pouch-vue/README.md

 # Pouch Vue

-## This Plugin is now under active development again thanks to @assemblethis
+## This Plugin is not under active development anymore since none of the maintaining members are actively using it.

 ##### Basic structure copied from https://github.com/buhrmi/vue-pouch with a lot of api changes though.
 TypeScript support included too.